kai-niu/dimstore/README.md

 <img src="docs/diagrams/fig_1.png" width="350" />

 #### 2. Check store namespace:
-The feature store namespace information can provide good summary of available features.
+The aggregated feature counts of each namespace can provide a good summary of available features.
 ```python
 store.list_namespaces()
 ```